 If you will be visiting Japan in 2020 it’s important to plan your trip appropriately around this peak travel period as hotels, trains and buses can get very busy.
-Of course, getting ready to travel to a country overseas means ensuring you have the right visa.
-To coincide with the Tokyo 2020 Olympics the Japanese government will introduce a new Japan eVisa to streamline the process of entering Japan, which can easily be completed via an online eVisa application form.
+It is also important to ensure you have the correct visa for Japan.

 In the following article, you’ll learn what celebrations make up Golden Week and how it could affect a trip to Japan during this period.
 You’ll also see that despite the crowds of holidaymakers, that a trip to Japan during this time is still worthwhile.

 Golden Week (or GW as it’s often known in the country) got its name from the number of holidays that fall during the period.
 It’s quite simply a golden opportunity for workers to get some well-deserved rest and relaxation.

 What Happens During Golden Week?

 During this period many workers take advantage of the numerous public holidays and take paid leave.
 In a few cases, companies close down for some of the days between the formal festivals to give their staff a well-earned rest.

 In 2020 the biggest block of holidays will fall between May 2nd to May 6th.
 During this time Japanese citizens will be able to enjoy a 5-day weekend, with intercity travel expected to peak on approximately May 2nd.
 The official celebrations that make up Golden Week are: